-The Humber LEP covers the four local authority areas of Hull, East Riding of Yorkshire, North East Lincolnshire and North Lincolnshire.
-Currently North East Lincolnshire and North Lincolnshire are also covered by the Greater Lincolnshire LEP.
-These arrangements will change in future as devolution progresses in the area.
+The Humber LEP has covered the four local authority areas of Hull, East Riding of Yorkshire, North East Lincolnshire and North Lincolnshire since its inception in 2011.

 Why has this decision been made?